chenlei-leng/chenlei-leng.github.io/_pages/about.md

 I received my bachelor's degree in Mathematics from the [University of Science and Technology of China (USTC)](https://math.ustc.edu.cn/), and a Ph.D. in Statistics from the [University of Wisconsin–Madison](https://stat.wisc.edu/).

 I am a [Fellow of the Institute of Mathematical Statistics (IMS)](https://imstat.org/) and an [Elected Member of the International Statistical Institute (ISI)](https://isi-web.org/).
-I have been a Humboldt Fellow, an Inaugural Turing Fellow at the Alan Turing Institute, and previously served as Chair of the Research Section of the Royal Statistical Society and Co-Director of the Oxford–Warwick Statistics Centre for Doctoral Training.
+I have also been a Humboldt Fellow and an Inaugural Turing Fellow at the Alan Turing Institute.
+My previous leadership roles include Chair of the Research Section of the Royal Statistical Society and Co-Director of the Oxford–Warwick Statistics Centre for Doctoral Training.
 I currently serve as Associate Editor for the *Journal of Computational and Graphical Statistics* and *Computational Statistics & Data Analysis*, and was previously on the editorial board of the *Journal of the Royal Statistical Society: Series B*.

 ---